-Born on December 24th, 1939, Hertha Hetzel grew up in Bavaria and came to the United States of America in 1952 when she was twelve years old.
-Her father had been a prisoner of war in England and he had two maternal uncles in Cleveland, who sponsored her family to live in the United States.
-She lived in a single, crowded apartment.
-She did not know English so she was placed in school as a kindergartener, despite having been in the sixth grade in Germany.
-She went to Wilbur Wright junior high school.
-She attended the German Festival in Cleveland where she was the Schuhplattlers perform and felt reconnected to her village in Bavaria.
+Born in 1939, Hertha Hetzel grew up in Bavaria and immigrated to the United States in 1952 when she was twelve years old.
+Her father had been a prisoner of war in England and he had two maternal uncles in Cleveland, who sponsored her family to live in the U.S. She lived in a single, crowded apartment.
+Hetzel did not know English, so she was placed in school as a kindergartner despite having been in the sixth grade in Germany.
+She relates how she attended the German Festival in Cleveland where she saw the Schuhplattlers perform and felt reconnected to her village in Bavaria.
 She joined the organization and played the zither, which she had learned to play at the age of nine.
-She attended West Tech high school.
-She then worked at Pittsburgh Plate Glass for several years, where she worked as a translator.
-After taking a break to raise her children, she worked as a secretary for a tulle and dye shop.
+She attended West Tech High School before working at Pittsburgh Plate Glass for several years as a translator.
+After taking a break to raise her children, she worked as a secretary for a tool and die shop.

 Hetzel, Hertha (interviewee)

 Cleveland German-American Oral History Project

 "Hertha Hetzel interview, 27 August 2021" (2021).
 Cleveland Regional Oral History Collection.
 Interview 195010.